Agrat bat Mahlat: School of the RaShBA

+Sefer Meir T'hillot

-In a Kabbalistic treatise by Nathan Nata Spira (d. in 1663), it is explained that Mahalath was daughter to Ishmael and his wife, who was herself daughter of Egyptian sorcerer Kasdiel.
+In Sefer Meir T'hillot/Meïr Tehillot (The Illuminator of the Psalms, 1512), it is explained that Mahalath was daughter to Ishmael and his wife, who was herself daughter of Egyptian sorcerer Kasdiel.
 Mother and daughter were exiled to the desert, where the demon Igrathiel mated with Mahalat and engendered Agrat or Igrat.
-Mahalat later became Esau's wife.

-About 1000 years after the era of Solomon and David, another widely known intervention occurred known as "The spiritual intervention of Hanina ben Dosa and Rabbi Abaye" which ended up curbing her malevolent powers over humans.
+Mahalat later became Esau's wife, while Agrat stayed to rule the Tequfot (the two solstices and two equinoxes), along with Lilith, Na'amah and Nega, and is sent out to do harm on the nights that precede the Sabbath and Wednesdays.

+Yalquṭ Ḥadash

+In the rabbinic literature of Yalquṭ Ḥadash by Israel ben Benjamin of Belzec (1648), Agrat is referred to as the "dancing roof-demon" and is dangerous on Tuesday and Friday nights.